King of the Ring (1997): Main event matches

 The fifth match was the tournament final of the 1997 King of the Ring between Mankind and Hunter Hearst Helmsley.
 Mankind dominated the match but Chyna's interference in the match prevented Mankind from winning.
 Helmsley hit Mankind with a Pedigree on the broadcast table outside the ring.
 As Mankind was trying to get back into the ring, Chyna hit him hard with the scepter.
 Helmsley threw Mankind into the ring and performed another Pedigree to pin Mankind for the victory.
 As a result, Helmsley won the 1997 King of the Ring tournament.
 However, Helmsley broke his King of the Ring crown by smashing it in Mankind's back.
 After the match, Bret Hart issued an open challenge to any five American wrestlers to wrestle him and his Hart Foundation at In Your House 16: Canadian Stampede.

-Next was a Singles match between the WWF Tag Team Champions Shawn Michaels and Stone Cold Steve Austin to determine the team captain.
-The referee was knocked out during the match.
+Next was a Singles match between the WWF Tag Team Champions Shawn Michaels and "Stone Cold" Steve Austin to determine the team captain.
+Referee Tim White was knocked out during the match.
 Austin hit Michaels with a Stone Cold Stunner.
-He picked up the referee and hit him too with a Stone Cold Stunner.
+He picked up White and he hit him with a Stone Cold Stunner.
 This gave Michaels time to recover and hit Austin with a Sweet Chin Music and tried to pin Austin.
-A second referee came out in the match but instead of counting the pinfall for Michaels, he checked on the first referee.
-This angered Michaels and he attacked the replacement referee.
-The third referee Earl Hebner came in and disqualified both Austin and Michaels for attacking the referees.
+A second referee (Mike Chioda) came out in the match but instead of counting the pinfall for Michaels, he checked on the Tim White.
+This angered Michaels and he attacked Chioda with Sweet Chin Music.
+The third referee Earl Hebner came in and disqualified both Austin and Michaels for attacking the previous referees.
 As a result, the match resulted in a double disqualification but Michaels and Austin continued to fight with each other.

 The Undertaker defended the WWF Championship against Faarooq at King of the Ring.

 The main event was between The Undertaker and Faarooq for the WWF Championship.
 Due to numerous interferences by Nation of Domination, Faarooq was able to dominate the match.
 However, late into the match, Crush and Savio Vega began arguing with each other which distracted Faarooq.
 Faarooq left the ring to investigate.
 This gave Undertaker time to regain his momentum.
 Undertaker hit Faarooq with a Tombstone Piledriver, and pinned him to retain the title.
 After the match, Ahmed Johnson made a run-in and argued with Undertaker.
 The argument ended with Johnson hitting Undertaker with a Pearl River Plunge.